Aaronwangz/DS-RDMPD/README.md

 ## 5.🙏 Acknowledgment

+This work is currently under second peer review in the TGRS journal.
 Our project is based on **[RDDM](https://github.com/nachifur/RDDM)**, and we are very grateful for this excellent work.
 Their contributions laid the foundation for our advancements in diffusion-based remote sensing image restoration.

 ---

 Stay tuned for the full release, including training/inference code and detailed documentation.
-If you have any questions, please feel free to contact us at 3089777698qq.com
+If you have any questions, please feel free to contact us at aaron@ahut.edu.cn